CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise3.md

 ## Summary

-In this exercise, you have Migrated you SSIS packges to the Azure SQLMI using Azure data factory.
+In this exercise, you have Migrated you SSIS packages to the Azure SQLMI using Azure data factory.